 2. Choose your path

 There are a few ways you can go about earning your BSN.
 You can opt for a traditional BSN path, allowing you to earn your degree in three years or less.
 If you already have an active RN license, however, you may prefer the RN to BSN pathway.
-This option allows RNs to earn their BSN online in one year or less.
+Our online RN to BSN option allows RNs to earn their BSN in one year or less.
 There’s also the accelerated BSN pathway for students who already hold a non-nursing bachelor’s degree from a regionally accredited college or university.
 Students on the accelerated pathway can earn their BSN in as little as 16 months.

 3. Consider a dual-credit option